The Impact of World War II

 Capacity

-Firms swtitched to war
+Firms switched to war

 production: e.g. lingerie factories began making camouflage netting; baby